 - Demand draft/cancelled cheque of the bank account where the claim amount has to be paid

-Rural insurance claim is processed and settled within 30 days of submitting the claim.
-If further investigation is needed, the insurance company can take a maximum time of 3 months.
+Rural insurance claim is processed and settled within 30 days of submitting the supporting documents.
+If further investigation is needed, the insurance company can take maximum of 3 months.

 Though rural insurance has different sets of exclusions, which are: